aaroncampbell/twitter-widget-pro/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.3.11 =
+* Fix issue with "Include Retweets" not unchecking

 = 2.3.10 =
 * Update feeds and links to Ran.ge